jason-fox/fox.jason.translate.xliff/README.md

 ### Parameter Reference

+-   `translate.from` - Source language to use.
+Defaults to the value in `configuration.properties`
+-   `translate.to` - Target language.
+Defaults to the value in `configuration.properties`
+-   `translate.cachefile` - Specifies the location of a previously translated XLIFF file to be used.
+If the `id` matches to a previously translated text snippet in the cache file, the text will be copied over and the snippet marked as `approved`.
 -   `translate.service` - Decides which translation service to use:
     -   `dummy` - Avoids accessing a translation service, copies sources to target langauge directly without amendment.
     -   `custom` - Sends the translate to an arbitrary URL using POST - use this to connect to proxies for Google Cloud